afrut/learn-gcp/notes.md

     - In a **partitioned** table, filter on the partitioned column.
     - In a **clustered** table, filter on the clustered column.
 Clustering a table requires partitioning it first.
     - Where applicable, use repeated and nested fields to pre-join and co-locate data.
+    - To restrict access to certain columns in a table, a view can be created and saved in a different dataset with read-only access.
 - `--dry-run` is used to estimate the number of bytes scanned.

 ### Bigtable